Network congestion in EU gas markets tripled in 2022

 Intro News

-The NRAs of the Nordic Capacity Calculation Region requested from ACER an extension of six months to agree on the TSOs’ proposed amendment to the market-based cross-zonal capacity allocation methodology.
+ACER extends the deadline for the Nordic NRAs to decide on the Nordic TSOs’ proposed amendment to the market-based cross-zonal capacity allocation methodology.

-Nordic regulators request more time to agree on the amended methodology for electricity balancing
+ACER grants Nordic regulators more time to agree on the amended methodology for electricity balancing

 What is it about?

-The national regulatory authorities (NRAs) of the Nordic Capacity Calculation Region requested from ACER an extension of six months to agree on the Nordic Transmission System Operators’ (TSOs’) proposed amendment to the market-based cross-zonal capacity allocation methodology.
+On 19 December 2022, the national regulatory authorities (NRAs) of the Nordic Capacity Calculation Region (CCR) requested an extension to decide on the Nordic Transmission System Operators’ (TSOs’) proposed amendment to the market-based cross-zonal capacity allocation methodology.

 What is the market-based allocation process?